idris-lang/Idris2/docs/source/tutorial/typesfuns.rst

 The code above can be read as "``ty`` has type ``Type`` and its value is ``v = v``".

 Local definitions can also be introduced using ``let``.
-Just like top level ones and ones defined in a ``where`` clause you need to:
+Just like top-level ones and ones defined in a ``where`` clause you need to:

 1. declare the function and its type